cogilabs/GTFOBot/README.md

 If you want to use or try Dauda, you can add it to your server by clicking this button:
 <p align="center"><a href="https://discord.com/api/oauth2/authorize?client_id=1050757215885209640&permissions=283736656976&scope=bot" target="_blank"><img alt="Add me on discord button" title="Add me on your discord server!" src="https://img.shields.io/badge/Add%20Dauda%20on-Discord-5865F2?style=for-the-badge"></a></p>

+## Tell me what you think!

-If you find a bug, need help, informations, want to follow the news about the bot, or just want to talk, don't hesitate to join [Dauda's Discord server](https://discord.gg/bwWBc8phma)!
+If you find a bug, need help, informations, want to follow the news about the bot, or just want to talk, don't hesitate to join **[Dauda's Discord server](https://discord.gg/bwWBc8phma)**!

 ## The application